nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

   * Example: *cn*

 Base Group Tree:
   The base DN of LDAP, from where all groups can be reached.
+This must be a complete DN, regardless of what you have entered for your Base DN in the Basic setting.
 You can specify multiple base trees, one in each line.

   * Example: